Yuanyuan4666/A2A/draft-yang-a2a-nm.md

              +--------------------------------------------------+
 ~~~~

-In the multi-agent communication deployment scenario, AI Agents can be deployed at both service layer and network layer,e.g.,
+In the multi-agent communication deployment scenario, AI Agents can be deployed at both service layer and network layer, e.g.,
 both service orchestrator and network controller can introduce AI Agent and allow Agent to Agent communication.
 AI Agent
 within the service orchestrator can provide registry database for other service agents within the network controller to
 register its location.